 Bill delivered an interesting keynote lecture "What are Foundations of Geometry and Algebra?"

-which you can read about in the abstract and transcript he was so kind to provide
+which you can read about in the abstract or transcript, and watch in:

 There were also talks (see abstracts) by:

 This year marks the 50th anniversary of Lawvere's thesis on algebraic theories and of the far-reaching idea of algebraic structure as a functor adjoint to semantics.
 Around the time of this important event, Lawvere was also thinking about several other questions in category theory, motivated by his manifold interests from logic to physics, passing through algebra.
 In fact, so much so, that it was only in 1969 that he made public the open problems arising from his 1963 thesis.

 I wish Bill Lawvere all the years in peace and good health that he may need to complete his program.

 "Metric spaces, generalized logic and closed categories" and "Taking categories seriously" were two of the most important and useful papers for me in developing a love of category theory, and that his writings and thoughts on category theory in general were hugely influential in my decision to study the subject.